TanAlex/tech_notes/DockerSwarm/README.md

 ## High level explanation

-Lets say you have 8 VM Nodes showing as the Gray Box in the diagram above You plan to build a few `fronttier` web applications
+Lets say you have 8 VM Nodes showing as the Gray Box in the diagram above<br>
+You plan to build a few `fronttier` web applications
 * One web UI app written in TS or JS listening on port 5001
 * One Web REST API app writtern in DotNet Core listening on port 5002
-* One web GraphQL API app writtern in Javascript
+* One web GraphQL API app writtern in Javascript listening on port 5003

 You want to use the following URL to access these services
 * Web UI app:  http://yourdomain.com/www